 💵 Tickets cost 150 Thai baht (around $4.50 USD) for both adults and children.

 13. Survey Three Countries from the Golden Triangle

-The Golden Triangle is around 50km from Chiang Rai, but there are several other places of interest in the vicinity, so it’s a popular stop on a day trip taking in the best things to do in and around Chiang Rai.
-Click here to learn about the day tour options from Chiang Rai, which takes in the Golden Triangle and the White Temple.
+The Golden Triangle is around 50km from Chiang Rai, and there are several other places of interest in the vicinity, so it’s a popular stop on a day trip taking in the best things to do in and around Chiang Rai.

 14. Learn About Opium’s Turbulent History at the Hall of Opium Museum